Ariv-Fernandes/ctRL_Eklavya23/README.md

 # ctRL
-This project intends to be an introduction to reinforcement learning based control systems.
-It will involve the study and implementation of classic reinforment learning algorithms, atleast one of which will running on an RPi to solve a control problem.
+This project intends to be an introduction to reinforcement learning.
+It will involve the study and implementation of classic reinforment learning algorithms, one of which will be a simulation of the movement of a line following bot.
 ## Table of contents
 - [About the project](https://github.com/Ariv-Fernandes/ctRL_Eklavya23/blob/main/README.md#about-the-project)
 - [Getting started](https://github.com/Ariv-Fernandes/ctRL_Eklavya23/blob/main/README.md#getting-started)